-ICU dormitories are a place where students respect human rights and diversity and learn about the sharing and assigning of responsibilities through dialogue while living together in a community.
-All dorms are located on campus, surrounded by nature, which brings a sense of the season.
-They are conveniently located near facilities such as the University Hall, dining hall and the library.
+ICU dormitories are a place where students foster respect for human rights and diversity and learn to share responsibilities and duties through dialogue in a communal living.
+All dormitories are located on campus, set in natural surroundings where students can enjoy the changing seasons.
+They are conveniently located near facilities such as the University Hall, the Dining Hall and the Library.

-In principle, students move into dorms in April and September when they enroll and stay for 10 months a year, excluding the two month-long summer vacation (July and August).
+In principle, students can move into dormitories when they enroll in April or September and stay for 10 months a year, excluding two months of summer vacation (July and August).

 Please contact ICU Service for more details about apartments and other off-campus accommodations.

 Living with a Japanese family enables students to be immersed in Japanese life and practice Japanese.
 However, homestay is not very common in Japan, and the number of host families is limited.
 ICU commissions the arrangement of homestay to Nextage Co., Ltd. Nextage introduces host families to students who are interested in homestay.
 If you wish to look for a host family in Tokyo, please contact Nextage directly.

 5F., Toho Centre Bldg., 4-6 Kandasakuma-cho, Chiyoda-ku, Tokyo, 101-0025 Japan